Sane Alternatives to Poisons

 Ha!
 Check this out for a completely different take on that pest and what you can do about it.

 If you picture a population pyramid of fleas as a representation of the relative numbers of the various life stages that exist at any given moment, the bothersome adult fleas that bite and cause problems would be only the very top, about 5% of the total.

 The broad base of the pyramid is the vast number of eggs, 50% of the total population.

 These are laid both on and off the host animal, and are awaiting proper conditions to hatch and begin a new generation.

 The next major population segment is the larvae (35% of the total), which emerge from the eggs and feed on debris and organic matter in carpets, soil, or in cracks and baseboards.

 Then, above these, a relatively small segment of the total (10%), are the pupae, suspended in a cocoon that seems impervious to all control efforts, natural or otherwise.

 Bottom Line: Hit the Base — Eggs and Larvae!

 So, from a purely statistical point of view, the efforts to control this pest that are directed at the eggs and larvae will yield the best results, and prevent future generations from being born.

-Unfortunately, most of the flea control products are directed at the bothersome adults, and most of these are toxic chemicals that are poisonous to the pet and its person.
+Unfortunately, most of the flea control products are directed at the bothersome adult fleas, and most of these are toxic chemicals that are poisonous to your pet and you.